Open Access

 - Dietary Science Fondation

-Learn more about the Dietary Science Foundation and contact them if you have any questions.
+Learn more about the foundation and contact them if you have any questions.

 The Nordic Council of Ministers

-According to the policy of the Nordic Council of Ministers, all written publications published by the organisation must be made openly accessible in electronic format on their publication platform.
-The full text should include the necessary metadata, and in accordance with the recommendation, publications must also meet accessibility standards for individuals with visual impairments or reading difficulties.
+According to the policy of the Nordic Council of Ministers, all publications must be made openly accessible in electronic format on their publication platform.
+The full text should include the necessary metadata, and publications must also follow accessibility standards for individuals with visual impairments or reading difficulties.

 - Nordic Council of Ministers